 What Is an EB-2 National Interest Waiver?

 Fortunately, there is a faster alternative to the Labor Certification process.
 The job offer and Labor Certification requirements are waived for EB-2 National Interest Waiver (NIW) visas.
 A foreign national who qualifies for an EB-2 visa can self-petition for an EB-2 NIW or a U.S.-based employer can petition for the visa on their behalf.
+However, an EB-2 NIW applicant does not need to have a job sponsor to qualify.

 To qualify for an EB-2 NIW, the applicant must first meet the standards for an EB-2 visa.
 Next, the applicant must demonstrate the following: